tslocke/hobocookbook/manual/viewhints.markdown

     end
 {.ruby}

+A better mechanism for setting the model name is to use translations.
+For example, you can add this to your config/locales/en.yml:

+    en:
+      blog_posts:
+        modeL_name: "Post"

+Translations will take priority over anything set in ViewHints.

 NOTE: At the time of writing, support for the `model_name` declaration in Hobo Rapid is partial.
 The underlying class name may still be used in places.
+If you find any places where the class name is used, please open a bug.

 ## Field names